jkvaternik/cs4550-fp/proposal.md

 This experiment was a success!
 One of our group members (Jaime) was able to authenticate to his own Spotify account, and then make an API request to receive his top five tracks.
-We were able to then parse the Json response and print out the names of the songs in a list.
+We were able to then parse the JSON response and print out the names of the songs in a list on Elixir terminal.

 This experiment showed us that our core idea of pulling top songs from users and then using them for future work is possible, and showed us